ECMC to start bargaining with 1,300 nurses; union hopes talks will 'transform the profession'

 About 6,300 Kaleida union workers will vote Tuesday, Wednesday and Thursday on whether to give their bargaining committee the authority to call a strike if negotiations stall or tensions escalate.

-If health systems are struggling to find workers, Bailey said, they're not paying them enough or they're asking them to do too much.
+If health systems are struggling to find workers, Bailey said, they are not paying them enough or they are asking them to do too much.

 "If we don't take these steps and this opportunity in time to transform the profession, then it will never happen," he said.
 "We're going to come out of this crisis new and improved."

-For ECMC, the negotiations involve about one-third of its employees.
+The negotiations involve about one-third of ECMC's employees.
 The organization reached contracts that were ratified earlier this year by union members represented by CSEA and AFSCME.

 Nurses at ECMC are just some of the 30,000 New York State Nurses Association members who will soon be bargaining contracts for the first time since the start of the pandemic.